WallCaster/WallCaster/doc/analisis-report.md

 ## 2.3 - User Story

+### 2.3.1 - Manage photos

-- As
+### 2.3.2 - Extraire_Posts

-- As an admin I can setup the raspberry pi to connect to the right wifi network so that it can access the website

-- As an admin I can set parameters (keywords, date, ...) for the posts to be searched by the API and shown on the website
+### 2.3.3 - Filtrage des posts

 - As an admin I can set parameters (keywords, ...) for the filter to block unwanted content

 - As an admin I can manualy moderate content

+### 2.3.4 - Sequence Supprimer post

+### 2.3.5 - Change Filtre Diffusion

+- As an admin I can set parameters (keywords, date, ...) for the posts to be searched by the API and shown on the website

+--

+- As an admin I can setup the raspberry pi to connect to the right wifi network so that it can access the website

 - As an admin I can choose to show different content on different screens

 # 3 - Description de l'écosystème : présentation des éléments avec lesquels le système va devoir s'intégrer, des contraintes à respecter